If you are a preschooler’s parent, you will be on the end of relentless questioning.

 Curiosity in daily life

 When children get older, they become more interested in daily activities.
-They may begin to question regular practices such as brushing teeth, waiting for lights to turn green, or wearing jackets in cold weather.
+They may question regular practices such as brushing their teeth, waiting for lights to turn green, or wearing jackets in cold weather.

 Preschoolers do not understand the relationship between weather and attire.
 You must indulge their curiosity by helping them understand why jackets are necessary for cold weather.

-A large part of the preschooler’s mind is expanding their understanding of the universe.
+A large part of preschoolers’ minds is expanding their understanding of the universe.
 According to a University of Michigan study, which explored why preschoolers ask so many questions, receiving an explanation is why preschoolers ask so many “why” questions.